 “Sadly, Hope fell ill on the last day of her wish.
 Although we went home early, the memories will be with us forever.
-Everyone showed us so much kindness – everyone at The Dorchester came to say goodbye to us before we left, and the taxi driver from the day before came from the other side of London to drive us to the station.
+Everyone showed us so much kindness.
+The hotel staff came to say goodbye to us before we left, and the taxi driver from the day before came from the other side of London to drive us to the station.
 Without him, Hope may have been hospitalised, but thankfully she recovered in time for Christmas.

 What the wish meant

 "We could never have been able to do something like that for Hope ourselves.
 We took loads of photos and bought little keepsakes to help her remember - she likes to collect snow globes and rag dolls, so we got those in Hamleys."

 Thanks to your donations, Hope’s wish came true.
 Life will never be easy for her, but her wish gave her the chance to experience the magic and wonder that every childhood should be filled with.